CriticalPathTraining/PowerBiEmbeddedScratchpad/README.md

 2. Open the PowerBiEmbeddedScratchpad sample application in Visual Studio 2017
 3. Open **app.config**.
-4. Enter the values for ID settings using the UIDs you copied into Notepad.
+4. Enter the values for ID settings using the GUIDs you copied into Notepad.
 5. Open program.cs.
 The first method should be uncommented
 6. Run project by pressing **{F5}**.
 7. You should see a page that embeds a simple report.